voschezang/coding-handbook/collaboration/administration.md

-## Template
+## Templates

 This is an addition to public documents.

-Don't copy JIRA, but rather extend it with information that is not suitable for JIRA.
+- Don't copy JIRA, but rather extend it with information that is not suitable for it.

 ### Static documents